Can salary and dividends be used as proof of income for relevant life insurance?

 Read more in this guide: taking out a policy if profits are low or uncertain.

-Low salary, high dividends are normal
+Low salary and higher dividends are normal

 Single-director companies